 Working At Snow Farm NZ

-Snow Farm NZ is nestled high atop the Pisa Range, approximately 40 minutes drive from Wanaka and 1.5 hours drive from Queenstown.
-We are the home of Cross Country Skiing in New Zealand and we boast we have the best view of the Southern Alps of any mountain in the region.
+Snow Farm NZ is nestled high atop the Pisa Range, approximately 40 minutes from Wanaka and 1.5 hours from Queenstown via car.
+We are the home of cross-country skiing in New Zealand and arguably boast the best view of the Southern Alps of any mountain in the region.

-We are a place where New Zealanders and international visitors come for a Snow Experience different to what any other mountain in New Zeland offers.
-We are the only place in the country to come and experience cross-country skiing, but we also offer Snow Shoeing, Tubing and snow play experiences.
+We are a place where Kiwis and international visitors come for a snow experience different to what any other mountain in New Zealand offers.
+We are the only place in the country to come and experience cross-country skiing, but we also offer snowshoeing, tubing and snow play experiences.
 For many of our visitors, building a snowman is a novel experience!
-We also operate and maintain 3 backcountry huts – the Meadow, Bob Lee and Daisy Lee huts.
+We also operate and maintain three backcountry huts – Meadow, Bob Lee and Daisy Lee.
 People ski and snowshoe out to these huts for overnight experiences throughout the winter.

 We operate alongside the Snow Farm Lodge, which is run separately and provides onsite accommodation, a restaurant and a cafe.
 We also host the Underdog Sled Dog operation which runs daily tours and weekly tours out to the Meadow hut.

 Applications have closed for the 2019 Winter Season.

 For the winter we hire Ski Instructors, Guest Services Assistants, two Groomer Drivers and one Ski Patroller.
 We see it as a strong advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application